Skip to Content

 • The right to confidentiality of your business records and information

 Our team of sales tax professionals at Sales Tax Helper LLC is dedicated to protecting your rights and providing a strong defense during a New York sales tax audit.
-Contact us today to learn more about how we can help you navigate the audit process and protect your business.
+Contact us today to learn how we can help you navigate the audit process and protect your business.

 When Should I Call a New York Sales Tax Professional for Audit Defense?

 Meeting with a sales tax professional at some point during an audit is key for obtaining an objective opinion on your sales tax exposure.
-At the very least, we tell you when the NYDTF’s assessment is fair, so you don’t waste time and money challenging issues that are unlikely to succeed.
+At the very least, we tell you when the NYDTF’s assessment is fair so you don’t waste time and money challenging issues that are unlikely to succeed.

 In many cases, though, we find problems with the audit that could lead to a sales tax refund or decreased tax liability.
 Businesses worried about their ability to pay their sales tax liability can also meet with us for guidance on available options.
 If any of the following apply to your business, we especially recommend scheduling a consultation with our office about audit defense: